RoboBrainCode/learning_plugins/README.md

 learning_plugins
 ================

-Requires nltk to be installed (do `sudo pip install -r requirements.txt' in Backend).
+Requires nltk to be installed (do `sudo pip install -r requirements.txt` in Backend).

 Two nltk packages are also necessary:

 1. Wordnet Corpus
 2. Treebank POS Set